-About Paternity Testing
+Paternity Testing Services and Products

-How to Choose a Paternity test>
+How to Choose a Paternity Test

 The Legal Paternity Test is your best option.
 This test is the gold standard in DNA testing.
 If the child is under 18, it is strongly recommended that you choose this option.
 Results are written, court-admissible, and can support any legal purpose, including: changing a birth certificate, child support, etc.

-- Home Paternity Test should be chosen.
+The Home Paternity Test should be chosen.
 If you need a paternity test, but do not anticipate needing to use the results for any legal reason, you can save time and money administering the test in the comfort of your own home.
 This is a good option if one of the parties lives out of the country.

-- Alternative Specimen DNA Test (Hair, Teeth, Fabric) should be chosen.
+The Alternative Specimen DNA Test (Hair, Teeth, Fabric) should be chosen.

-- prenatal paternity test should be chosen.
+The Prenatal Paternity Test should be chosen.
 We offer a simple blood test to determine the paternity of your baby with zero risk to the unborn.
 No needles go anywhere near the fetus.

 How long does it take to get results?

 Health Street’s Paternity tests normally take about a week to get results.
 Express testing is available for an extra charge.
 Alternative specimen tests can take longer, since the DNA has to be extracted before the test can proceed.

 Who gets the test results?

 The adults that participate in a paternity test are able to get their results.
 The mother and father of minors who participate in the test also have the right to get the results.
 Results are not otherwise shared, except in the rare instance that there is a warrant or court order to release them.

 Paternity test before baby is born

 There are three ways to determine fatherhood of an unborn child: CVS, amniocentesis, and blood testing.
 Of the three, only blood testing is 100% safe for the fetus.
 Health Street offers this type of prenatal paternity testing to pregnant mothers who are at least 9 weeks gestation.

-Paternity test without Mother?>
+Paternity test without mother?